matheuristic/plan9port-config/README.md

   matching commands are shown.
 If `STRING` is omitted, then the most recent commands are show (i.e., match all commands).
 - `hn`: Command-line [HN](https://news.ycombinator.com) client.
-- `i+`: Indent.
-Specify an argument to change the indent string from the default Tab character.
-- `i-`: Unindent.
-An arg may be specified as in `i+`.
 - `lower`: Lowercase text selection.
 - `lw`: List Acme windows (including window ID, whether the window is a directory window, and if the window is dirty).
 A fancier version